 The only issue with their decision is that it doesn’t completely end investment opportunities for coal-fired power plants.
 If a new or refurbished coal power plant produces less than 550 grams of carbon dioxide per kilowatt-hour (gCO2/kW), it is still eligible for funding.
 This is obviously still a big step forward, and will ensure that coal power plants in the EU are meeting environmental standards if they need funding, however it would be even better if funding was cut off for polluting power sources altogether, forcing companies to instead opt for a renewable form of energy, such as solar or geothermal.

 So what effect does this new investment rule really have on the power industry?
 It’s actually quite substantial.
 Over the past 6 years, the EIB has invested approximately $14.5 billion into fossil fuel-based power sources (gas and coal combined).
-The decision could even have far-reaching implications for financial institutions such as Halifax.
+The decision could even have far-reaching implications for financial institutions.

 There is also speculation that over the next 12 months the regulations will be tightened even further, as there are reports that multiple directors involved in the decision had been pushing for the pollution limit to be 450 gCO2/kW.